-Dental Inlays and Onlays in Midtown Manhattan
+Dental Inlays and Onlays in Midtown East Manhattan NYC

 An inlay is similar to a filling, but it lies within the cusps (bumps) on the chewing surface of your tooth.
 An onlay is larger than an inlay.
 It covers one or more cusps.

 Inlays or onlays can be made of gold, composite resin (plastic), or ceramics.
 They can last for decades.